Notes best practices

 For people, and some vendors, I have a contact with their full name and a note with the same name (full name), having a “Contact information” section at the note linking to the Google Contacts site.
 The same can be done from the contact site, with a link to the note with their name – but I didn't get to do it out of laziness.
 It can use the “obsidian://” URL targeting the note.

 I've generalized this and created a Template - stakeholder template file.
+I’ve later refined this template and split it into two different templates: one for people and another for organizations.

 I don't have a note for every contact.
 Some of them are only linked to a note that doesn't exist.
 If the need arises, then the note is created.
 As contacts are already linked, once these notes are created they will work for all existing links.
 For links that do not exist, the Backlinks core plugin helps to find these items.